Brian Blume: Dungeons & Dragons and TSR

-Shortly afterward, Blume received a blind mailing of the first issue of the monthly newsletter Owl and Weasel from Games Workshop, recently formed by Ian Livingstone and Steve Jackson.
+Shortly afterward, Blume received a blind mailing of the first issue of the monthly newsletter Owl and Weasel from Games Workshop, which had been recently formed by Ian Livingstone and Steve Jackson.
 In return, Blume sent them a copy of Dungeons & Dragons.
 Livingstone and Jackson considered this game more imaginative than any contemporary UK games, so they worked out an exclusive three-year arrangement with Blume to sell D&D in the European market.

 As various new rules and products for D&D were created, Blume provided material for The Rogues Gallery, and co-authored the Dungeons & Dragons supplement Eldritch Wizardry with Gygax in 1976, naming the character Vecna as an anagram of Jack Vance.
 Blume and Gygax also co-authored the Boot Hill role-playing game as a tribute to Don Kaye, who had been a fan of Westerns.
 In addition, he co-edited (with Tom Wham, Timothy Jones, and Mike Carr) the first edition of Gamma World.
 Blume also authored the Panzer Warfare miniatures wargame in 1975.